flipacholas/Architecture-of-consoles/articles/playstation-2.md

 - **NTSC**: Up to 640x448 pixels at 60 Hz, either progressive (480p) or interlaced (480i).
 - **VESA**: Up to 1280x1024 pixels.
 - **DTV**: Up to the *enormous amount* of 720x480 pixels in progressive mode or 1920x1080 in interlaced mode.
   - By tweaking the PCRTC settings, a game can also force to output in 1080p.
-However, this mode is undocumented and is subject to unpredictable behaviour.
+However, this mode is undocumented and therefore subject to unpredictable behaviour.
   - Does that mean the PS2 can 'display HD'?
 Technically... yes, but I don't think most game studios risked the performance penalty for a format that wasn't popularised yet.

 {{< float_group >}}